canmom/canmom.github.io/_posts/crit/baru/2021-12-06-tyrant-8-gends.md

 > Watching their reflections, Baru saw Solit take Salm’s shoulder, callused hand pressed against his husband’s bare strength.
 Each man wore his hair braided, Solit’s burnt short for the smithy, Salm’s an elaborate waist-length fall—for glory in the killing circle, against the plainsmen.

 In Baru's eyes, a lot of her view of her parents seems to have to do with them being active, powerful presences in her life; despite her estrangement, or perhaps especially because of it, they still loom very large.
 For her dads, a lot of her description emphasises physical strength.
-One could imagine that living with such impressive and decisively actaualised parents would perhaps even be kind of overbearing; no wonder perhaps that Baru is as proud and desperate to show off her own talents.
+One could imagine that living with such impressive and decisively actualised parents would perhaps even be kind of overbearing; no wonder perhaps that Baru is as proud and desperate to show off her own talents.
 But as powerful as they are, they are eclipsed and displaced by the Masquerade over the course of the first chapter, against which Pinion is helpless.

 As fictional characters, I love how vividly they're drawn.
-Despite the brief time they're in <cite>Tyrant</cite>, they really steal the scene---I think many people I've spoken to in the fandom react with absolute delight when they reach this part.
+Despite the brief time they're in <cite>Tyrant</cite>, they really steal the scene--and so many people I've seen reading this book react with absolute delight when they reach this part!

 Anyway, let's see if we can speculate a little, given the limited information.
 We know well the Taranoki's mode of life is largely in profitable trade and farming; we know there are two groups, we might call moieties, who occasionally fight---but this has been heavily ritualised with duels of champions standing in for battle.
 Baru belongs to the harborside people, but there are also the 'plainsmen' from further inland, and this division is exploited by the Masquerade.